SummitRoute/osxlockdown/README.md

     - This seemed like the cleanest solution for my needs.
 - *I locked myself out.
 What now?*
     - An earlier release of osxlockdown set a flag to lock users out if they entered an incorrect password more than 5 times on login.
 This is not good for single-user systems and I have since removed the password related policy rule.
 To remove all password related policies you can run `pwpolicy clearaccountpolicies`.
 To gain access again, follow the instructions here: https://support.apple.com/en-us/HT203114

+FAQ for specific features
+-------------------------
 - *Why are you disabling X?*
     - osxlockdown minimizes the features of the OS as much as possible, with the expectation that this will reduce it's attack's surface.
 If it's not needed, throw it out.
 Some people will not like some of the features I disable.

-FAQ for specific features
--------------------------
+- *Why aren't you checking for X?*
+    - I might not know about it, so check the issues if it's been mentioned.
+However, it might also be too application specific, or might be a non-default setting.
+Some attempts have been made to check for things that a user likely would never enable anyway, but if they did would make the system insecure.
+However, it is impossible to check all such possibilities, and this is in general not my goal.
+Also, some security auditing requires manual review, such as what apps should have firewall exceptions, or permissions on files and folders.
+For such auditing, no rules have been created.
 - *Why are you disabling IPv6?*
     - The NSA, DISA, and Apple themselves all recommend disabling IPv6 for maximum security.
 In Apple's security guide, they state "If your organization’s network cannot use or does not require IPv6, turn it off."
 Apple and the NSA's guidance are for 10.6 (from 2009) so perhaps this was fear at the time that it was too new.
-However, again, my goal is to reduce the attack surface.
+However, again, my goal is to reduce the attack surface, and IPv4 works everywhere whereas IPv6 may not.
+Also, some firewalls and user/developer assumptions were only made for IPv4.
 - *Why are you crippling Safari?*
     - I personally run Chrome and I cripple it in the same way I am crippling Safari here.
 I do believe Chrome is more secure though.
 One reason is they build most of the main components Safari is made from anyway, so they have more expertise with it.
 Another reason is they have discovered more security problems than Safari's team has, for example, they [detected](https://googleonlinesecurity.blogspot.com/2011/08/update-on-attempted-man-in-middle.html) Diginotar had been compromised and had issued a certificate to MiTM users.